aws-actions/configure-aws-credentials/README.md

   * [Monitor the activity](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#keep-a-log) of the credentials used in GitHub Actions workflows.

 ## Assuming a Role
-There are four different supported ways to retrieve credentiasl.
+There are four different supported ways to retrieve credentials.
 We recommend using [GitHub's OIDC provider](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to get short-lived credentials needed for your actions.
 Specifying `role-to-assume` **without** providing an `aws-access-key-id` or a